Black Widow (Natasha Romanova): 1980s

 Black Widow was less prominent in the 1980s.
 She made an appearance in the anthology book Bizarre Adventures #25 (1981), as one of the superheroines leading a story written by Ralph Macchio and illustrated by Paul Gulacy under the issue's "Lethal Ladies" theme.
 The story followed Black Widow as she infiltrated a Soviet arms depot in South Africa led by her former instructor.
 Macchio moved away from elements he felt were reminiscent of James Bond, instead looking to the works of John le Carré for inspiration so readers "really didn't know who were the good guys and the bad guys".
 Black Widow made another return to Daredevil beginning in issue #187 (1982), written by Frank Miller.
-She was redesigned during Miller's run, giving her a more casual and masculine appearance with a gray leotard and shorter hair.
+She was redesigned during Miller's run, giving her a more casual and androgynous appearance with a gray leotard and shorter hair.
 She also appeared in the shared books Marvel Two-in-One and Marvel Team-Up.

 The anthology book Marvel Fanfare, issues #10–13 (1983–1984), featured Black Widow in her next solo story.
 Written by Macchio and illustrated by George Pérez with other artists, this story had her pursue Ivan on behalf of S.H.I.E.L.D. before discovering that he had been brainwashed.
 Macchio and Pérez had begun working on the story in 1978, but its intended publication was cancelled twice, in Marvel Premiere and then Marvel Spotlight.
 Macchio made it explicit in this run that Black Widow killed adversaries when necessary and obtained information from another character by having sex with him, portraying things that were usually left ambiguous in comic books at the time.